HURRY UP! Limited seats remaining at Early Bird Price, with over 50% of total tickets sold

 If you cancel on/before Feb 17th, a $50 processing fee will be incurred

-If you cancel after May 15th, 50% of your ticket will be refunded
+If you cancel after May 15th, there will be no refund.

 Tickets are transferable with notification to firstname.lastname@example.org

 If you’re attending the Monday pm workshop only and want to cancel on/before Oct 30th, a $30 processing fee will be charge.

 If you cancel on/before Oct 30th, a $150 processing fee will be charged

 If you cancel on/before Nov 30th, a 50% processing fee will be charged

 If you cancel after Nov 30th, there will be no refund.